graphviz-perl/GraphViz2-DBI/README.md

     An optional arrayref of table names to include.

     If none are listed for inclusion, _all_ tables are included.

-- o name

-    $name is the string which will be placed in the root node of the tree.
-    It may be omitted, in which case the root node is omitted.

 ## graph()